Flexible Entropy Control in RLVR with a Gradient-Preserving Perspective: Methodology

 \section{Methodology}

-Based on the above understanding of the impact of each region in PPO-Clip on entropy in \cref{methdology1}. \cref{methdology2} builds upon these findings to propose a regulation mechanism capable of stably controlling entropy fluctuations.
-To address Research Question~2: ``Grounded on this mechanism, how can we design the entropy control strategy for effective RL training?'', we present three training strategies in \cref{methdology3} based on rational entropy evolution.
+Based on the above understanding of how each PPO-Clip region affects entropy, Section \ref{methdology2} builds upon these findings to propose a regulation mechanism capable of stably controlling entropy fluctuations.
+To address RQ~2: ``How can we design the entropy control strategy for effective RL training?'', we present three training strategies in Section \ref{methdology3} based on rational entropy evolution.